Diocesan Cycle of Prayer

-Worshiping communities wishing to use the lectionary for Sundays and Holy Days as originally printed in the Book of Common Prayer (1979) may do so, with the permission of Bishop Johnson by virtue of General Convention 2012 Resolution B009.
+Worshiping communities wishing to use the lectionary for Sundays and Holy Days as originally printed in the Book of Common Prayer (1979) may do so, with the permission of Bishop Roaf by virtue of General Convention 2012 Resolution B009.

 Enriching Our Worship